litec-lectures/litec-workspace/README.md

 ---

+> BE PREPARED TO WORK WITH CLI (COMMAND LINE INTERFACES)!

+---

 ## 3 Setup

 1. Start with [Chocolatey setup](./setup/00_ChocoInstall.md) - the installation guide for the package manager.
    - It also contains information about the base packages everyone needs (e.g. Typora and vscode).
 2. After that it depends on the grade you are in:
-   - **2nd grade students** perform all steps of the following documents:
+   - **2nd grade students** - perform all steps of the following documents:
      - [Git and github setup](./setup/01_GitSetup.md)
      - [Visual Studio setup](./setup/02_VisualStudioSetup.md)
-   - **3rd grade students**:
-     - check if you got all from 2nd grade, and additionally
+   - **3rd grade students** - check if you got all from 2nd grade, and additionally:
      - [Visual Studio Code setup](./setup/03_VsCodeSetup.md)
      - [Java Development Setup](@tbd) **@tbd**
      - [Arduino Setup](@tbd) **@tbd**
-   - **4th and 5th grade students**
-     - check if you got all from the previous years and then perform
+   - **4th and 5th grade students** - check if you got all from the previous years and then perform:
      - [Android Development Setup](@tbd) **@tbd**
      - [Docker Setup](@tbd) **@tbd**